Sorry Paula – the real love story in 1982’s An Officer and a Gentleman is between protagonist Zack Mayo and drill sergeant Foley.

 The film is about friendship, intimacy and team work, with Worley and Mayo becoming especially close.
-Yet theirs isn’t the key pairing in the film – that’s between Mayo and antagonistic drill sergeant Foley (Louis Gossett Jr.) This relationship even parallels aspects of romantic love, platonic love and family love.
+Yet theirs isn’t the key pairing in the film – that’s Mayo and antagonistic drill sergeant Foley (Louis Gossett Jr.) This particular relationship parallels aspects of romantic love, platonic love and family love.

 Fatherly love Vs romantic love